Page Illustration

 Why Do You Need Accident Forgiveness?

 No one likes to pay more for insurance, right?
+However, first-time accident forgiveness is an extra layer to safeguard you from skyrocketing premiums after your first incident.
 Even the best of drivers have bad days.
-Plus, we experience extreme weather in Canada that could result in dangerous road conditions, putting you at greater risk to unintentional mistakes.
-If you qualify for it, Accident Forgiveness can save you hundreds of dollars on your annual car insurance premium in the long-term for a very minimal fee.
+Plus, we experience extreme weather in Canada that could result in dangerous road conditions, putting you at greater risk of unintentional mistakes.
+Accident Forgiveness can save you hundreds of dollars on your annual car insurance premium in the long term for a minimal fee if you qualify.

 How Do I Qualify for Accident Forgiveness?

-We recommend reaching out to a BIG broker to find out about your eligibility.
-There are some general guidelines that could give you an idea of whether or not you’ll qualify.
-If your driving record is clean (meaning you have no previous at-fault accidents), it’s highly likely you will qualify.
-If you do have previous accidents on your driving record, it will greatly depend on how many years you’ve been accident free.
+If you're involved in your first accident, forgiveness insurance is an excellent benefit for those deemed good drivers by their insurance company; however, not everyone will qualify for this coverage.
+We recommend contacting a BIG broker to find out about your eligibility.
+Some general guidelines could give you an idea of whether or not you’ll qualify.
+You will likely qualify if your driving record is clean (meaning you have no previous at-fault accidents).
+Insurance for accident forgiveness is considered additional coverage and may require a qualifying period.
+So, if you have previous accidents on your driving record, it will greatly depend on how many years you’ve been accident-free.

 Are There Any Exclusions?